zelikos/zeliblue/README.md

 ### zeliblue-cli

-Assembles a `zeliblue` distrobox intended as a Homebrew-first CLI experience.
+Assembles a `zeliblue` distrobox intended as the default CLI experience.

+### brew

+Install Homebrew as an alternative for CLI utilities.

 ### brew-shell

 Enables Homebrew in bash, zsh, and fish.

+### brew-utilities

+Install a set of CLI utilities via Homebrew.
+See the [Brewfile](config/files/shared/share/zeliblue/Brewfile) for the full list.

 ## Scope